VenturaNotes/Knowledge/- Topics/abstract reduction system.md

 (5) The reduction system $\rightarrow_{R}$ is complete if it is Church-Rosser and strongly terminating.

 (6) A reduction system is Church-Rosser and weakly terminating if, and only if, every element reduces to a unique normal form.
 Let $\equiv_{R}$ denote the smallest equivalence relation on $A$ containing $\rightarrow_{R}$.
 If $\rightarrow_{R}$ is a Church-Rosser weakly terminating reduction system then the set $N F\left(\rightarrow_{R}\right)$ of normal forms is a transversal for $\equiv_{R}$, i.e. a set that contains one and only one representative of each equivalence class.
+- Reduction system is short for abstract reduction system
 ## References

 [^1]: [[Home Page - A Dictionary of Computer Science 7th Edition by Oxford Reference]]